PrevUpHomeNext

 More detailed information about the federal US holidays can be found on https://www.redcort.com/us-federal-bank-holidays/.

-synkronize features "Halt" schedules additionally to "Duration" schedules, plus scheduling on the "nth day of week in a month", which allows for yet undetermined dates in a year like the "3rd Monday of January".
+synkronize features "Halt" schedules additionally to "Duration" schedules, plus scheduling on a "week day ordinal", which allows for yet undetermined dates in a month like the "3rd Monday" or a year like the "3rd Monday of January".

 Let's take a look at a single 'Halt Execution' schedule represented in XML: